savinduamalka/agni-e-commerce-backend/README.md

-# E-Commerce Backend - Cosmetic Shop
+# E-Commerce Backend - Online Store

-This is the backend repository for the E-Commerce web application for a cosmetic shop.
+This is the backend repository for the E-Commerce web application for a Online Store.
 Built using the **MERN Stack (MongoDB, Express, React, Node.js)**, this backend provides RESTful APIs to manage users, products, orders, reviews, and admin functionalities.

 ## Features